 This project work will be carried out by Dr Pascal Auquier, Dr Sandrine Loubiere and a postgraduate researcher.

-Crescer na Maior is a nonprofit community intervention organization, endowed with legal status and constituted under the recognition of civil law, since 2001.
-Crescer na Maior develops its work in the Harm Reduction context, through Outreach Teams intervening, since 2002.
+Crescer is a nonprofit community intervention organization, endowed with legal status and constituted under the recognition of civil law, since 2001.
+Crescer develops its work in the Harm Reduction context, through Outreach Teams intervening, since 2002.
 In January 2013 we started a Housing First Project – “É UMA CASA, Lisboa Housing First” – which, at its beginning, targeted the long term homeless population in the Mouraria area – a historic and idiosyncratic neighborhood located at the heart of Lisbon.
-In the last year, 2015, the project’s intervention has been expanded to the whole city of Lisbon.
+In 2015 the project’s intervention was expanded to the whole city of Lisbon.

 The work team is composed by two members: Américo Nave and Rita Pereira Marques that will carry out the project tasks in collaboration with the partners.

 FEANTSA, the European Federation of National Organisations working with the Homeless, was established in 1989 as a European non-governmental organisation to prevent and alleviate the poverty and social exclusion of people threatened by or living in homelessness.
 FEANTSA currently has more than 130 member organisations, working in close to 30 European countries, including 25 EU Member States.
 Most of FEANTSA’s members are national or regional umbrella organisations of service providers that support homeless people with a wide range of services, including housing, health, employment and social support.
 They often work in close co-operation with public authorities, social housing providers and other relevant actors.